Business Email: Thank You; You’re Welcome

 The next question is, do you email back “you’re welcome” when thanked?
 What is the best way to react to “thank you” emails?

-In my experience, those wondering are friendly folks who want to know the best thing to do, primarily because they are not sure of the expectations from the other side.
+In my experience, those wondering are friendly folks who want to know the best thing to do, primarily because they are unsure of the other side’s expectations.

 The short answer?
 In most cases, a response is not required — or expected.